MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 # Collisions

+The collision system handles the detection of one entity colliding with another entity or a player.

 When an entity collides with another entity or player (unless "preserve ownership on collision" is enabled in the Property panel)

 - Colliding with dynamic vs static.